Last Updated on March 16, 2021 by Gaia Zol

-The Galleria dell’Accademia in Venice is situated in the Scuola Grande di Santa Maria della Carità, of which the church of Santa Maria and the monastery of Canonici Lateranensi are part.
+The Galleria dell’Accademia is in the Scuola Grande di Santa Maria della Carità.
+The architectural complex also includes the church of Santa Maria and the monastery of Canonici Lateranensi.

 The museum hosts the most important artistic works of Venetian artists.
-A rich collection of paintings include works from the 14th to the 18th centuries made by Bellini, Giorgione, Canaletto, Carpaccio, Veronese, Titian and Tiepolo and many other artists who influenced European art.
+It features a rich collection of paintings, from the 14th to the 18th centuries.
+Artists featured here include Bellini, Giorgione, Canaletto, Carpaccio, Veronese, Titian, and Tiepolo.

 The Peggy Guggenheim collection